 For some types of fluoroscopic exams your doctors will ask you abstain from eating and/or drinking beforehand.
 On the day of the test you should wear comfortable clothes, and you will be asked to change into a gown when you arrive at the fluoroscopy site.
 See below for specific instructions for different fluoroscopic procedures.

 - Upper GI Series: During this test doctors study the pharynx, esophagus, stomach, and part of the small intestine.
-To prepare for this test take nothing by mouth after midnight the night beforehand.
-You will be given an enteric contrast shake to drink prior to the exam, which will take from 30-60 minutes.
+To prepare for this test take nothing by mouth after midnight the night before.
+You will be given an enteric contrast shake to drink prior to the exam, which will take from 30 to 60 minutes.

-- Enteric Contrast Enema w/air (Lower GI series): During this test doctors image the colon/large intestine as enteric contrast moves through it.
+- Lower GI series (barium enema): During this test doctors image the colon/large intestine as enteric contrast moves through it.
 To prepare for this test follow the directions for the 48-hour preparation in Fleet Enteric Contrast Enema Kit #2.
-This kit is available in our offices at no charge, or at a pharmacy for a nominal fee.
-This procedure takes about 30-60 minutes.
+This procedure takes about 30 to 60 minutes.

 What will happen during the test?